 Our investment in modern mining operations and ready access to our Tuapse transhipment port facility will provided us with unmatched cost advantages.

-Construction and installation continued to progress on numerous surface facilities, the most significant being: the main beneficiation building (including the milling, cleaning, flotation and drying units), finished product storage building, ore storage building, and crushing building.
+On the surface, construction and installation continued to progress at numerous facilities, the most significant being the main beneficiation building (including grinding, de-sliming, flotation, and dewatering units), finished product storage building, ore storage building, transfer towers and galleries, loadout and the crushing building.
+New work also began at the rail station.
+The construction of the beneficiation plant is expected to be completed in 2017, with potash production following by mid-2018.